Justin's: History

 The company was founded in 2004 by Justin Gold, a 2000 graduate of Dickinson College in Carlisle, Pennsylvania.
 Gold majored in environmental studies, at Dickinson, before he moved to Colorado in 2002.
 Gold was a vegetarian and active outdoors-man when he began making nut butters for himself to meet his protein needs and fuel his adventures.
 After countless occasions of roommates eating his protein creations, Gold decided he should sell his nut butters and began selling at the Boulder Farmers' Market followed by Whole Foods Market agreeing to stock his product.
-Gold initially raised capital from friends and family and officially launched Justin’s, named after the labels he used to include on the jars of nut butters he’d make for himself and roommates.
+Gold initially raised capital from friends and family and officially launched Justin's, named after the labels he used to include on the jars of nut butters he'd make for himself and roommates.

 In 2006, Justin's introduced its portable squeeze packs and was the first nut butter brand to market the single-serve squeeze pack.
 Since then, Justin's has also introduced its organic dark, milk and white chocolate peanut butter cups, as well as several other flavors of spreads, including its chocolate hazelnut butter and maple almond butter.
 In 2011, the trade magazine Progressive Grocer named Justin's peanut butter cups one of the best roll-outs of 2011.

 By 2012, Justin's was selling 25 million squeeze packs and 1.6 million jars of nut butter.
 Its revenue growth placed Justin's on Inc. magazine's Inc. 5000 list of the fastest growing companies in the country.

 By 2014, the company had 30 employees and was generating triple digit growth with its seven flavors of nut butters and three kinds of peanut butter cups.

 In 2016 the company self-published a cookbook titled Justin My Kitchen containing over 50 recipes using Justin's products.

 In May 2016, Justin's was sold to Hormel for $286 million.

+In October 2025, Hormel Foods announced a strategic partnership with Forward Consumer Partners, divesting a 51% majority stake in its Justin's nut butters and chocolate snacks brand.
+Hormel will retain a 49% minority interest, allowing Justin's to operate as a standalone company.
+This move is part of Hormel's strategy to simplify its portfolio and focus on protein.